 sudo a2enmod headers sudo a2enmod dir sudo a2enmod env sudo a2enmod mime

 Restart the Apache service.

-NextCloud offers you the zipped archives for server admin’s to download and manually set it up on top of the LAMP.
+Nextcloud offers archive package for Linux server to download and manually set it up on top of the LAMP stack.

 cd /tmp/ wget https://download.nextcloud.com/server/releases/latest.tar.bz2 tar -jxvf latest.tar.bz2 sudo mv nextcloud /var/www/html/ sudo mkdir /var/www/html/nextcloud/data

-Update the ownership of the files inside the NextCloud root directory so that Apache user can write the data into it.
+Update the ownership of the files inside the Nextcloud directory so that Apache user can write the data into it.

 sudo chown -R www-data:www-data /var/www/html/nextcloud/